damienalexandre/sfDoctrineRestGeneratorPlugin/README.markdown

    * lib: contains an empty "postGeneratorConfiguration" class, which extends a on-the-fly generated "BasePostGeneratorConfiguration" class,
    * templates

+ * a lime functional test skeleton in /test/functional/api

  * after a first request has been made to the REST module, the cache directory will contain the code of the generated module, and particularly the code of the "autopostActions" class, which you should check in order to understand the way the plugin works.